In today’s short tutorial, we show you how to add Facebook Reactions to WordPress.

 Why might you want Facebook-style reactions on your website, though?
 Well, for starters it offers another way for your audience to interact with you.
 More importantly, though, the emoji are instantly recognizable and they’re good fun.
 Owners of social media-driven, viral content websites will find them especially useful.

-If you want to add Facebook Reactions to WordPress, I recommend the DW Reactions plugin – it’s available for free by following the link below.
+If you want to add Facebook Reactions to WordPress, I recommend the Emojics Reactions plugin – it’s available for free by following the link below.

-Using the DW Reactions plugin to add Facebook Reactions to WordPress
+Using the Emojics WordPress Reaction Buttons and Feedback Emoji plugin to add Facebook Reactions to WordPress

 Before we can use the plugin, we need to install it (here’s our detailed guide on how to install a plugin).